 |2||11.5 km||4 hrs|

 |4||12 to 15 km||4 hrs|

 NB.
-On some of the above departures our Gourmet guided walk & Kayak will stay at Punga Cove on the second night, not Mahana Lodge.
+On some of the above departures, our Gourmet guided walk and kayak will stay at Punga Cove on the second night, not Mahana Lodge.

 Special rates may apply for direct bookings.
 Please enquire.

 Group bookings on different departure dates are available on request.

 Click to view high resolution version of the Queen Charlotte Track map

 Total distance: 26.5 km walk (16.5 miles); 25 km kayak (15.5 miles)